-PureShield SiO2 ceramic protection forms a hydrophobic bond that lasts 12 months, helping fleet vehicles maintain condition and supporting stronger residual values at lease return under BVRLA standards.
+PureShield SiO2 protection creates a hydrophobic protective finish that helps fleet vehicles maintain presentation and supports residual value planning at lease return under BVRLA standards.
+Protection duration varies by service tier, mileage, exposure, contamination level and maintenance rhythm.

 Understanding the chemistry behind this bond clarifies why duration matters for residual value.